 As a parent, this is fascinating stuff, but what's even more amazing is that the strength required for swinging all starts way before kids find their way to the monkey bars.
 If you've ever held a newborn you've probably experienced that primordial response known as the grasping reflex.
 In addition to the stepping reflex (more on that here) reflexive gripping is one of the infant reflexes that drives human development.
 As Katy notes, "For the last hundred years, infant reflexes have been presented as vestigial; artifacts of our ancestral past.
 Many a scholar has written a paper on how these relics disappeared after a few months because they are unnecessary.
 Real development comes later, according to these papers, after the modern brain (implied as superior to our ancestral counterpart) was ready to be developed."
 Which begs the question: Are infantile reflexes simply the leftover residue from our inferior ancestors, or are they something to be cultivated?

 Katy says research shows strong evidence for the latter.
 "Early cultivation of these reflexes is essential to the health, strength and survival of children - even today.
 With skyrocketing bouts of children’s asthma and allergies, low muscular tone, abdominal herniations, diastasis recti, and just general malaise, a child’s development requires much greater attention than we are currently giving it."
-In fact, when we look at the example of Katy’s kids (14-month old Finn, in the video) it’s easy to call him a super baby, and move on.
+In fact, when we look at the example of Katy’s kids (fourteen-month old Finn, in the video) it’s easy to call him a super baby, and move on.
 But what appears as super-strength is really quite average when you look at data collected from modern Hunter-Gathering populations.
 Did I mention Katy knows a lot about that too?

 Data shows that modern H-G tribes like the !X un and Ju/‘hoan work specific exercises, multiple times a day, with their children in the first few months of their life.
-These children walk much more quickly (7-9 months) and can hold their entire body early on.
+These children walk much more quickly (seven to nine months) and can hold their entire body early on.
 A deeper literature review reveals earlier research into the gripping reflex (1930s) and their conclusions that it was indeed a lack of practice early on that reduced the appearance of the reflex.
 They raised the question 'What result would the practice of this function have on its retention?'
 They found with cultivation, four-day old babies could hold their weight for a periods of time ranging from seconds to a full minute.

 In my experience as a personal trainer, these are stats that put many adults to shame!